 Before you gather your supplies for this project, the first thing you need to do is measure your radiator.
-We knew that we wanted the cover to extend along the wall, wider than the radiator itself, so we used those measurements.
+If you want the cover to extend along the wall, wider than the radiator itself, use those measurements.
 The most important measurements that you need to take are the depth (from the front of the radiator back to the wall) and the height (from the floor to the top of the radiator).
-Here is what our small radiator looked like before.

-Our measurements were 22 inches wide by 38 inches tall, with a depth of 8 inches.
-For this project, you will need four pieces of wood: two cut the size of your height, and two cut the size of your width.
+In this example, the measurements were 22 inches wide by 38 inches tall, with a depth of 8 inches.
+For this project, you will need four pieces of wood: two cut to the size of your height, and two cut to the size of your width.

 Begin assembling the general shape of the radiator cover.
 Take one of the smaller boards and nail it to the top of the two longer boards to form the top and sides of the cover.

 Lay the cover on its side, and measure the inside of the "bottom."
 Cut the last board to fit inside the two sides, like this:

 Use a bit of Liquid Nails to secure the base board before you nail it in place.

 Make sure the base board is flush with what will be the front of the radiator cover.
 This base board provides stability to the cover, and gives you a clean and finished look.